KDE/kiconthemes/README.md

     while on Mac OS it is installed in the Resources directory inside the application bundle.
 - as long as the application links to KIconThemes (even if it doesn't use any of its API), the icontheme.rcc file will be found on startup, loaded, and set as the default icon theme.

+A related note of caution: These systems use embedded application icons regardless of how icon themes are provided, and allow users to change that icon.
+Software should thus ideally refrain from calling QGuiApplication::setWindowIcon() or at least pass QGuiApplication::windowIcon() as the fallback argument when using QIcon::fromTheme().